-- A new discharge occurs during site cleanup at the facility. - Review OCULUS, STCM, etc. Find out what information you can. - Follow the same steps as Scenario 1: - Is it separate and distinct or overlapping with program eligible contamination? - If it is separate and distinct, proceed with cleanup activities and evaluate.
+- A new discharge occurs during site cleanup at the facility. - Review Oculus, Storage Tank Contamination Module (STCM), etc.... - Evaluate all information you can find. - Follow the same steps as scenario 1, is it separate and distinct or overlapping with program eligible contamination. - If it is separate and distinct, proceed with cleanup activities and evaluate.